-1.4 Only a formally recognized employee organization (ie. IBEW Local 1245) may be granted permission by the Municipal Employee Relations Officer to have the regular dues of its members deducted from their paychecks, in accordance with the procedures prescribed by the Municipal Employee Relations Officer.
+1.4 Only a formally recognized employee organization (i.e. Local 1245 of the International Brotherhood of Electrical Workers) may be granted permission by the Municipal Employee Relations Officer to have the regular dues of its members deducted from their paychecks, in accordance with the procedures prescribed by the Municipal Employee Relations Officer.
 Provided however, this shall not preclude the continuation of dues check-off heretofore granted to any employee organization.